littleyoda/ha-pysmaplus/docs/faq.md

 # EM/SHM2: I do not receive multicast packets
 see [SHM2 Multicast](shm2_multicast.md)

-# Speedwire (Inverter and battery storage)
-SMA does not provide any freely available documentation for speedwire in connection with inverters and battery storage.
-Therefore, the entire implementation has been created by reverse engineering and cannot cover all cases.

-## No measured values overnight
-Some inverters do not respond to Speedwire requests at night and the integration reports an error.
-Actually, the error management of HA should ensure that the queries continue to run and that everything works normally again after sunrise.
-But sometimes the integration has to be restarted in the morning manually.

-Cause: unclear

-## No connection via Speedwire
-Sometimes inverters that support Speedwire cannot be queried at all.

-Cause: unclear

-## Lost connections
-Sometimes the integration does not deliver any measured values until the integration is restarted.
-This can happen during the day, but more often after an HA restart.

-Cause: unclear

 # Ennexos Interface: No sensors
 If a device is successfully added via the enneox-interface but no sensors are displayed, it is probably a new device for which the sensor information has not yet been stored.